 Frontal Lobe Damage Treatment

-While there is no way to completely reverse all personality and behavioral changes, you can take steps to minimize their negative effects and regain control over your emotions again.
+While there is no way to reverse all personality and behavioral changes, you can take steps to minimize their negative effects and regain control over your emotions again.

 Step 1.
 Understand your behavior